libsdl-org/libtiff/doc/functions/TIFFFlush.rst

 Diagnostics
 -----------

-All error messages are directed to the :c:func:`TIFFError` routine.
+All error messages are directed to the :c:func:`TIFFErrorExtR` routine.

 See also
 --------